meaniebeanie22/meaniebeanie22.github.io/chapters/israel-hands.md

 sudden disquietude seized upon me and made me turn my head.
 Perhaps I had heard a creak or seen his shadow moving with the tail of my eye;
-perhaps it was an instinct like a cat’s; but, sure enough, when I looked round, there was Hands, already half-way towards me, with the dirk in his right hand.
+perhaps it was an instinct like a cat’s; but, sure enough, when I looked round, there was Hands, already half-way towards me, with the [:dirk](https://en.wikipedia.org/wiki/Dirk) in his right hand.

 We must both have cried out aloud when our eyes met, but while mine